Progress and results

 1= relevant and if missing it means the record is not seen during the screening process.

-The column titled asreview_ranking contains an identifier to preserve the rank ordering as described above.
+The column titled asreview_ranking contains an identifier to preserve the rank ordering as described below.

 The file is ordered as follows: